seilylook/seilylook.github.io/posts/spark-hierarchy/index.md

 - If a task is required to do something different, it is required to be in the inside of another stage

-- One Task is done by 1 core and on one partition
+- 1 Task is done by 1 core and on 1 partition

 | DataFrame APIs  |
 | :-------------: |